 a modular, open-system approach

-Even military software is created based on fast user feedback rather than fixed upfront demands.
-Is e-commerce software, for example, riskier than any military program?
+Military software is created based on fast users' quick feedback rather than fixed upfront demands.
+So is e-commerce software, for example, riskier than any military program?
 Certainly not.

 Finally, even correct and fully finished requirements are only valid when produced.
-Within a few months or sooner, the environment, business demands, competitors, user demands, and so on will change.
+Within a few months or sooner, the environment, business demands, competitors, user demands, organizations, code, tools, and so on will change.
 Nobody knows how.

-If the reasons for adopting a new system change, we must also modify the software requirements.
-Some developers refuse to make any modifications during development, while others negotiate change requests.
+If the general idea for adopting a new system changes, we must also modify the software requirements.
+Unfortunately, some developers refuse to make any modifications during the development phase, while others negotiate change requests.
 Both strategies throw a wrench in the value chain.
-In the first scenario, a company does not obtain the software it needs and receives software it does not require.
-Another example is software that businesses require but needs twice as much effort to describe and redefine requirements.
+For example, in the first scenario, customers do not obtain the tools they need and receive the software they do not require.
+Another example is a product that businesses require but needs twice as much effort to describe and redefine requirements.

-The problem will be solved when you engage in a continual process of defining business demands.
-It implies that design should not be completed in the beginning.
+The problem will be solved when you engage in an iterative process of defining business demands.
+It implies that the agile design process should not be completed during the first phase.

-So, what is the best first step?
+So, what is the best first step of the agile design process?
 We shouldn't be concerned about how it should appear; instead, we should consider how it should function.
 We create software for people to use, so concentrate on what they may do with it.
 "User can add a product to the shopping basket" is referred to as a "user story."
 Make a list of user stories based on the types of users you're dealing with.

 It's all about the value, not the specifics, with this method.
 It provides a good enough understanding of how software should work without telling you how to do it.
 Furthermore, you may pick what to do next and consider how to accomplish it only before the creation of the user story begins.

-What about the User Interface?
+What about the UI/UX design process?
 The story may be improved by including further information in a basic wireframe.
-The final design should be created for each user story at the beginning of development.
-Create your design gradually, as well as the software.
+The final design should be implemented by the design team for each user story at the beginning of the iteration.
+Create your design gradually from small parts, following agile principles.

 What about the big picture?
-If we progress one small portion at a time, how can we ensure that the entire application appears as a single system?
-Creating a UI library is a wonderful notion.
+If we progress one small portion at a time, how can we ensure that the entire application design appears as a single system?
+Creating a UI design library is a wonderful notion.
 The same typography, headers, buttons, selects and dropdowns, and grids may be found in various application sections.
 Components based on similar ideas can be readily transformed into reusable components.
 Once a new element appears in the wireframe, it's time to create the UI component.
-Then, you'll be able to utilize these elements without needing a designer as you accumulate more and more of them.
+Then, you'll be able to utilize these elements without needing UI/UX designers as you accumulate more and more of them.

 When we create anything, whether it's a website or software, we assume it will be done in a specific manner.
-The objective is to validate these preconceptions as soon as possible to make sound judgments and get the most out of the software.
+The objective is to validate these agile design preconceptions as soon as possible to make sound judgments and get the most out of the next sprint.

-It's important to hear what your users have to say, as it's the only way to confirm preconceptions.
-However, you can obtain a lot of information in various ways: metrics, polls, interviews, and so on.
-Google Analytics is one of the simplest methods for observing user behavior and determining what to do next.
+It's important to hear what your users have to say, as it's the only way to test preconceptions.
+However, you can obtain a lot of information in various ways: metrics, polls, interviews, etc. Google Analytics is one of the simplest methods for observing user feedback and determining what to do in the next sprint planning.

-To summarize, the proper development method includes acceptance of change.
-In order to embrace change during the software development process, it's essential to be prepared for it.
-This means that requirements and designs should not be finalized upfront, as they are likely to change as the project progresses.
-Furthermore, user feedback should be welcomed and incorporated into the development process to ensure that the end product is as desired by the users.
-Lastly, it's essential to be flexible and accept that changes will occur during the development process to avoid any roadblocks.
+To summarize, the proper agile design methodology includes acceptance of the change.
+To embrace change during the agile design process, it's essential to be prepared for it.
+This means that requirements and design should not be finalized upfront, as they will likely change as the project progresses.
+Furthermore, user feedback should be welcomed and incorporated into the iterative approach to the design and development process to ensure that the end product is as desired by the users.
+Lastly, it's essential to have a flexible, agile design process and accept that changes will occur during the development to avoid any roadblocks.